texfaq/texfaq.github.io/FAQ-protect.md

 it is ''robust'' or ''fragile''; it also says that every command with an optional argument is fragile.
-The list isn't reliable, and neither is the assertion about optional arguments; the statements may have been true in early versions of LaTeX 2e but are not any longer necessarily so:
+The list isn't reliable, and neither is the assertion about optional arguments; the statements may have been true in early versions of LaTeX2e but are not any longer necessarily so: